ioncoincore/ion-v4/doc/torrent.md

 Downloading -- note: transmission bittorrent client is used in examples below
 ---------
+- donwload the list of magnet links from https://github.com/ioncoincore/doc/magnet.txt
-- paste the magnet link into file -> open url
+- paste the magnet link for the VM you wish to download into file -> open url

 ![open magnet](https://i.imgur.com/C8BgscW.png)